darjidhruv26/DevEnv_AWS_Terraform/README.md

 # Project :)

-# Create Development Environment on AWS using Terraform :)
+# Create a Development Environment on AWS using Terraform :)

 ![tf_aws ss](https://github.com/darjidhruv26/DevEnv_AWS_Terraform/assets/90086813/ce02599c-20bb-44cd-8964-e34c81e33018)

-- HashiCorp Terraform is an infrastructure as code tool that lets you define both cloud and on-prem resources in human-readable configuration files that you can version, reuse, and share.
+- HashiCorp Terraform is an infrastructure as a code tool that lets you define both cloud and on-prem resources in human-readable configuration files that you can version, reuse, and share.
 You can then use a consistent workflow to provision and manage all of your infrastructure throughout its lifecycle.
-Terraform can manage low-level components like compute, storage, and networking resources, as well as high-level components like DNS entries and SaaS features.
+Terraform can manage low-level components like computing, storage, and networking resources, as well as high-level components like DNS entries and SaaS features.

 # Simple Project Architecture